College of Business Leadership

 Dean – Filiz Tabak, Ph.
 D.

-Her research interests span areas of work engagement, transformational leadership, entrepreneurial passion, and innovation and change management.
+Dr. Tabak has taught multiple graduate and undergraduate courses in organizational leadership, learning and change, management, organizational behavior, and organization theory for over 20 years.
+Her research interests span areas of work engagement, transformational leadership and entrepreneurship, and innovation and change management.
 Her research has been published in several top-quality journals such as Journal of Business Venturing, Academy of Management Perspectives, Journal of Engineering and Technology Management, and Journal of Education for Business.

+Dr. Tabak has given numerous workshops and consulted with businesses and managers on executive leadership, team building, organizational structure and dynamics, and leadership development in organizations.
 She is a member of the Academy of Management and the Southern Management Association.
 She is also a member and a fellow of the Eastern Academy of Management (EAM).
-As a fellow and past President of EAM, Dr. Tabak has initiated and completed all incorporation processes, chaired the Board of Directors, streamlined finances, and managed fund raising, vendor and sponsor relations for annual conferences.
+As a fellow and past president of EAM, Dr. Tabak has led all incorporation processes, chaired the Board of Directors, streamlined finances, and managed all fund raising.
 Dr. Tabak is an avid dog lover, and in her free time, boards and trains dogs.

 Associate Dean – Christopher Garcia, Ph.D.

 Chris is associate dean and professor of quantitative methods in the College of Business.
 His academic expertise lies in the areas of combinatorial optimization and machine learning.
 Chris’s research presently focuses on developing algorithms for complex planning and scheduling problems in the logistics, supply chain, and transportation domains; applying reinforcement learning to dynamic pricing problems; and using machine learning techniques to discover, extract, and fuse information from disparate sources into a reliable operational picture.
 His research has been published in flagship engineering and operations research journals including IISE Transactions, Engineering Optimization, OR Spectrum, INFORMS Journal on Applied Analytics, and others.
-Chris earned his Ph.D. in Engineering Management at Old Dominion University.
-He also holds an M.S. degree in Operations Research as well as M.S. and B.S. degrees in Computer Science.
-Chris is a Certified Analytics Professional (CAP®) and has provided consulting for organizations in multiple industries including defense, transportation, finance, logistics, petroleum, and insurance.
-His faculty website can be found at https://cgarcia.info.

 Director, Small Business Development Center – Susan Ball